 Cultural excursions are part of the program and are outlined in the week-by-week Courses section above.

-The program is offered by three leading universities in three different countries in the Baltic region:
+The program is offered by two leading universities in two different countries in the Baltic region:

 University of Tartu — established in 1632 and one of the most well-known and oldest universities in the Baltic Sea area